 One of the most common resolutions is to “exercise more”, “start a new sport”, “get in shape”.
 Which I personally think is great, because investing in your body is one of the best things you can do in your free time.
 But it turns out that, in addition to the obvious health benefits, physical exercise and personal productivity are closely related.

-When Richard Branson (founder of Virgin Group) was asked in an interview what advice would he give to those who want to be more productive, his answer was completely unpredictable: “Work out”.
-He said that being physically fit was a major reason he was so productive.
-Exercise causes the body to release endorphins, chemicals substances that produce a great feeling of wellness.
-Branson believes that working out increases his productivity by 3/4 hours by giving him energy and helping focus.
+When Richard Branson was asked in an interview what advice he would give to those who want to be more productive, his answer was unpredictable: “Train”.
+Being fit is, according to him, the main reason for his high productivity.
+Physical exercise causes the body to release endorphins, chemicals that have the ability to produce a great sense of well-being.
+Branson estimates that working out increases his productivity by three to four hours, thanks to a sharp increase in his ability to concentrate.

-In 2005, a study conducted by the University of Bristol suggested that doing exercise before going to work, or at lunchtime, helps eliminate stress and improves productivity.
-The study concluded that people who did some exercise before work felt more motivated to face the daily workload than those who did nothing.
-These workers showed higher concentration rates and better time management, finishing more tasks on time than the rest.
-Furthermore, they acknowledged being in a better mood during training days and, therefore, their interpersonal relationships at work improved.
+In 2005, a study conducted by the University of Bristol suggested that exercising before going to work or at lunchtime helps eliminate stress and boosts productivity.
+The study concluded that workers who exercised before work were more motivated to cope with their daily workload than those who did not exercise at all.
+These workers showed greater concentration and better time management, finishing more tasks on time than the rest.
+In addition, they reported to be in a better mood and, as a consequence, to have improved their interpersonal relationships at work during the training days.

 Another 2009 study, carried out by the University of the Balearic Islands, corroborates that moderate exercise, in addition to having a direct impact on lowering blood pressure, improving maximum oxygen consumption and reducing body mass index, produces improvements in work productivity and decreases absenteeism: “we can argue that the improvement in productivity is a consequence of the improvement in the state of health and this in turn is derived from the systematized and controlled training program”.
 People who exercised regularly also reported a higher level of well-being and a lower perception of stress.